vchhikara/opencode-remote/README.md

     Tail -.-> Phone
 ```

-The bridge is deliberately small.

-It sits between the Android client and the local OpenCode process and handles:
+The bridge is deliberately small yet efficient.
+Your actual development environment stays on the host machine.
+Bridge sits between the Android client and the local OpenCode process and handles:

 - authentication
 - device pairing